Protein Localization in the Cell

 SecY A schematic of the translocation process.
 The ribosome docks with the translocon where the signal sequence (triangle) is recognized.
 This then opens the channel allowing the protein to go through.

 Once the channel has been opened, some may assume that it is a passive conduit for the nascent proteins being fed into it.
 However, this is actually where the channel begins its most complex role, that of deciding whether to place the protein on the other side of the channel or to insert it into the membrane.
 While translocation of soluble proteins across the membrane appears to be straightforward, there are different suggestions for how segments of protein destined for the membrane insert into it.
-Some ideas include modification of SecY/Sec61 by the ribosome ([NATURE 438:318]) or diffusion of the hydrophobic protein segments away from water and toward the hydrophobic membrane core while inside the channel ([NATURE 438:318]).
+Some ideas include modification of SecY/Sec61 by the ribosome ([NATURE 438:318]) or a thermodynamic partitioning of the hydrophobic transmembrane protein segments between the solvated channel interior and the hydrophobic membrane core while inside the channel ([NATURE 438:318]).
 Regardless, it seems clear that large structural changes are required to open this channel both to membrane as well as to the opposite side.

 SecY